AGiannoutsos/web-server/README.md

 In this project there are implemented a distributed and optimized database with a multi-threaded web server and client that respond to queries about coronavirus cases all written in C language.

 Specifically, three have been implemented programs:
-1)    a master program that creates a series of Worker processes
+1)    a master program that creates a series of Worker processes.
-2)    a multi-threaded whoServer that collects summary statistics from Worker over a network processes and queries from client
+2)    a multi-threaded whoServer that collects summary statistics from Worker over a network. processes and queries from client
 3)    a multicreaded client whoClient program that creates a lot threads, where each thread plays the role of a client sending queries to whoServer.